TiagoBrito36/Projeto_ICG_2024-25/README.md

 ## Description

-Last Stand: Apocalypse is a wave-based first-person shooter where players must survive increasingly difficult rounds of enemies in a post-apocalyptic setting.
+Last Stand: Apocalipse is a wave-based first-person shooter where players must survive increasingly difficult rounds of enemies in a post-apocalyptic setting.
 The game features various enemy types, weapon systems, environmental elements, and a complete progression system with multiple bosses.

 ## Technologies Used